1988 Ordzhonikidze bus hijacking: Hijacking

-The schoolchildren had finished a field trip to a local printing plant when a man approached them saying he was the driver sent to take them home.
+The group of 30–31 schoolchildren had finished a field trip to a local printing plant when a man approached them saying he was the driver sent to take them home.
 Subsequently, the teacher and her 10- and 11-year-old pupils boarded the bus to find themselves the hostages of five armed people.
 The children were used as a human shield and bargaining chip.
 The hijackers rode to the local obkom and demanded about 2 million rubles (about US$3.3 million at the time) and an aircraft.
 The bus windows were curtained so that the law enforcement units could not see what was happening inside.

-The authorities conceded, but the airport of Ordzhonikidze was unable to handle the large Ilyushin Il-76 cargo aircraft, that was sent.
-The hijackers rode to the airport of Mineralnye Vody, having a free passage.
-Alpha Group was mobilized for hostage rescue.
-It learned that the hijackers were planning to land in Tashkent to pick up their friend.
-Then they planned to fly to Pakistan, but changed their mind and chose Israel instead.
+The authorities conceded, but the airport of Ordzhonikidze was unable to handle the large Ilyushin Il-76 cargo aircraft that was sent.
+The hijackers drove to the airport of Mineralnye Vody with free passage.
+Russia's Alpha Group was mobilized for a possible hostage rescue.
+It was learned that the hijackers were planning to land in Tashkent to pick up a friend then fly to Pakistan, but changed their mind and chose Israel instead.
 According to Israeli Army commander Maj.
 Gen. Amram Mitzna, the hijackers believed they would be safe in Israel because they had heard that recent Israeli elections had produced an anticommunist government.

 The aircraft, escorted by Israeli fighter aircraft, landed on a remote darkened runway.
 It was surrounded by army and police vehicles and ambulances.
-According to an Ilyushin Il-76 crew member, the hijackers asked whether this was Israel or Syria and if this is Israel they would stay.
+According to an Ilyushin Il-76 crew member, the hijackers asked whether they had landed in Israel or Syria, and if it was Israel they would stay.
 Mitzna told that the hijackers demanded proof that they were actually in Israel, wanting to hear Yiddish or see a Star of David.
 When a soldier on the runway spoke a few words in Yiddish, the hijackers left the aircraft with their hands in the air.
 The hostages were flown back to Ordzhonikidze.

+In March 1989, Yakshiyants was sentenced by the Supreme Court of Russia to 15 years in prison, and Murlav to 14 years.
+The remaining defendants received sentences ranging from three to fourteen years.

 Media

 The 1990 film Frenzied Bus was based on the hijacking.

+The 2024 biographical film Komandir was based on the hijacking.